 I think I started becoming obsessed with modern architecture in rural areas when I noticed that a lot of beautiful floor to ceiling windows were being wasted in the city.
 I remember looking at an apartment that had this gorgeous floor to ceiling window that literally faced another building.

 And then of course if you wanted to get the million dollar view it would cost, well a million dollars.
-So, here’s our attempt to hack a million dollar home on our piece of land with a pretty view for less than $200K.

 Modern House Design (where we are in the process)

 I have spent so much time in Room Sketcher obsessing over the floor plan of the house to make sure the layout is efficient.
 When designing our floor plan, I first considered the land to build the house around the land, not the other way around.